 The black-and-white marble-sheathed bathrooms evoke Art Deco glamour.
 They feature deep-soaking tubs, Flemish-made towels and heated towel racks, and polished nickel fittings by the British maker LeFroy Brooks.

-Beautiful south-facing city views and overlooking historic East 77th Street, the Seventy-Seven guest suite accommodations offer a unique entrée into one of New York City's most privileged neighborhoods.
+Beautiful south-facing city views and overlooking historic East 77th Street, the Seventy-Seven luxury hotel accommodations offer a unique entrée into one of New York City's most privileged neighborhoods.
 The spacious Seventy-Seven guest rooms are 500 square feet (46+ sqm), and feature the best of Jacques Grange’s design for The Mark.
 The black-and-white marble bath has double sinks, deep-soaking tub and separate glass shower enclosure.

 Seventy-Seven Kings Features